Confusion over re-opening of House of Mercy homeless shelter

 Legislator Mercedes Vazquez Simmons said a good word for this situation is “confusion.”

-“I’m not aware of what’s happening behind the scenes, just like the media, I’m very much kept in the dark as far as what their decision is, she said.
+“I’m not aware of what’s happening behind the scenes, just like the media, I’m very much kept in the dark as far as what their decision is,” Simmons said.
 “It’s important we inform the community what’s happening with the House of Mercy, I don’t know if that communication exists with the House of Mercy and the residents.”

 News 8 has left multiple inquiries with shelter administration but has not heard back.
-The executive director said “no comment.”
+The executive director had “no comment” to share.

 She said she’s also been supporting Sister Grace during this time, the former director who now holds the title of the spiritual director.
 The two have been advocating for a reopening as soon as possible.